-Upon referring a youth, please take some time to think about and talk with your client about his/her/their readiness for the GLBT HHP.
-Here are some examples of issues that should be disclosed to the GLBT HHP Team throughout the referral process:
+Upon referring a youth, please discuss the two options offered in ConneQT: (1) emergency-based, short term host home with youth staying from one day to three months and (2) longer-term, more transition-like host home with an average stay of 12 months.
+Please also take some time to think about and talk with your client about his/her/their readiness for a host home program.
+Here are some examples of issues that should be disclosed to the ConneQT Team throughout the referral process: